MarzukhAsjad/anigen-blender-utils/README.md

 ## Description

 This tool helps blend motions in Blender and render the animation with the given filenames using a local file directory of motion data.
 The paths for importing of motions, the base blender file with the character and the render path should all be modified.
+It is important to note that I have tried this with Mixamo Animations only.
+Essentially the character bones will have to match for the the character within the .blend file and the other motions.
+This uses Non Linear Animation from Blender to blend the motions.

+## Current Features
+1. Importing FBX files (for the motions) automatically
+2. Blending the motions automatically.
+3. Rendering the motions automatically.
+4. Exporting the final FBX (currently it's buggy and will have to be fixed in a newer version)

+## Future Features
+1. Fix Exporting the FBX.

 ## Installation